Jwallee/midterm332-jgr2722/README.md

 Data Successfully Downloaded
 ```

-If the output matches the one seen above, that means that the data was successfuly loaded into the flask app!
+If the output matches the one seen above, that means that the data was successfully loaded into the flask app!
 Now you can choose what data you would like to access from the routes listed before.

 ## **Functions/Routes**